GigiLoria5/se2022-08-HikeTracker/README.md

   }
   ```
 ### Activity
-- GET `/api/activity/:hike_id`
+- GET `/api/activity/running`

-  - Description: Returns the activity associated to the given hike id if is started, otherwise an empty object.
+  - Description: Returns the current running activity associated to the given user, otherwise an empty object.
 The user must be an hiker.
   - Request body: _None_
-  - Request parameters: hike_id (integer)
+  - Request parameters: _None_
   - Response: `200 OK` (success)
   - Error responses:
     - `401 Unauthorized to execute this operation!` (user not authorized or not logged)
     - `503 Internal Server Error` (generic error)
     - `500 Database Error` (sqlite database error)
-    - `422 Fields validation failed` (hike_id type is wrong or missing)
-    - `404 Not found` (specified hike id doesn't exists)

-  - Response body: An activity object if there is a started activity for the logged user given the specified hike id, an empty object instead  or an error message in case of failure
+  - Response body: An activity object if the user is currently running some activity, an empty object instead or an error message in case of failure

   ```
   {